-The “if” clause in “if we hold fast the confidence” is conditional on the person’s will, maybe they will or maybe not hold fast to their confidence (third-class condition).
+The “if” clause in “if we hold fast the confidence” is conditional on the person’s will; maybe they will or maybe they will not hold fast to their confidence (third-class condition).
 This condition shows that all believers will not keep their confidence to the end.

 It is important to note that the hypothetical idea here in 3:6 is explained further in 3:7-4:14.
 The conditional clause in this verse, “if we hold fast our confidence,” refers to the priestly worship of believers.
-By returning to the Mosaic system of sacrifices they would lose their confidence in the finished work of Christ.
-If they do not “hold fast” then they will no longer be able to participate in their priestly worship role provided by Christ (He 10:19-25).
-If they don’t hold fast then they are in danger of jettisoning their confidence (He 3:6, 14; 10:23–25, 35–39).
+By returning to the Mosaic system of sacrifices, they would lose their confidence in the finished work of Christ.
+If they did not “hold fast,” then they would no longer be able to participate in their priestly worship role provided by Christ (He 10:19-25).
+If they didn’t hold fast, then they were in danger of jettisoning their confidence (He 3:6, 14; 10:23–25, 35–39).
 The believer-priest function gives confidence.
 This forms the background to the passage that follows (He 3:7-4:14).

 The context argues for the believer’s priestly activities (1 Pe 2:5).
 These people were addressed as “holy brethren” and “partakers of the heavenly calling.”
 Thus, to “hold fast” is an exhortation for Christians to grow in their faith.
-Their danger was failure to mature in what they believe (He 3:7-19).
+The danger is failure to mature in what is believed (He 3:7-19).
 That failure will lead to temporal discipline from God.
-If they are faithful, then they will enter God’s “rest” (He 4:1-13).
+If we are faithful, then we will enter God’s “rest” (He 4:1-13).

-We maintain stability in the Christian faith by continuing our confidence in the finished work of Christ unyieldingly.
+We maintain stability in the Christian faith by unyieldingly continuing our confidence in the finished work of Christ.

 We will remain loyal to Christ if we remain confident in our heavenly inheritance.
 That is why it is important to “consider Him” (He 3:1).
 We consider what He did for us in saving our souls eternally.

 The argument of this verse is not that we are to keep ourselves saved.
 Neither does it show how we are to become Christians.
 The idea is that assurance is central to a maturing faith.
-The danger is that reversion will blunt the spiritual growth of anyone who does not “hold fast” to the content of what they believe (He 10:36).
-Failure to do this will bring temporal discipline on those who do not (He 3:7-19).
-If they do, they will enter God’s “rest” (He 4:1-13).
+The danger is that reversion will blunt the spiritual growth of those who do not “hold fast” to the content of what they believe (He 10:36).
+Those who fail to hold fast will experience God’s temporal discipline (He 3:7-19).
+Those who do hold fast will enter God’s “rest” (He 4:1-13).